What is the difference between counter depth and standard depth refrigerators? This article will help you decide which style is right for your needs.

 Conclusion: Choosing Your Style

 While appliance preferences are unique to the individual, we prefer the look of a counter-depth refrigerator, since it creates a clean, custom-designed look in a kitchen.
 However, the storage and functionality of a regular-depth refrigerator are more appealing for day-to-day use.
+We list both styles as part of our best refrigerator brands rankings.

 Meanwhile, avoid costly mistakes by carefully measuring your space.
 Even if you’re switching a refrigerator for the same type of model make sure to triple check.
 This simple step will save you an unpleasant surprises on the day your new appliance arrives.